buckaroogeek/dnf-local-plugin-examples/vagrant/README.md

 Start with the same Vagrantfile and uncomment the ansible provisioning section at the end of the file.
 (Re)Start Vagrant, i.e.

 ```
-vagrant halt
-vagrant up
+vagrant provision
 ```

-The ansible playbook (./ansible/playbook.yaml) will run, installing the dnf local plugin and then executing a `#dnf update` which will pull most rpms from the local repository shared on /srv/repodir by Vagrant.
+The ansible playbook (./ansible/playbook.yaml) will run, installing the dnf local plugin and then executing a `#dnf update` which will pull most rpms from the local repository shared on `/srv/repodir` by Vagrant.
+Note that the location of the local repository in the playbook must match the location specified in the Vagrantfile as a shared folder.
+The number of rpms retrieved from the local repository will depend on how long the repository has been in use on the host.